silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^k]: The children's programme is called Thriving Kids: $4 billion committed across five years, delivered by the states through health services, early childhood education and schools, with rollout beginning no later than 1 October 2026 and NDIS access changes commencing 1 January 2028.
 Children with high support needs remain eligible for the scheme, and children already enrolled continue under the previous criteria until they turn nine. [^63] Departmental documents released under freedom of information, reported in July 2026, projected around 241,000 participants leaving the scheme by mid-2031, roughly 60% of them with autism or developmental delay as primary disability and almost two-thirds aged eighteen or under.
 I have deliberately kept those figures out of the body.
 They are internal projections rather than published statistics, they model thresholds that had not been set when they were written, and - the reason that matters here - the large majority of the people they describe are children, which makes them a poor fit for an argument about adults.
 Quoting 144,600 to an adult-focused readership would be leaning on a number whose weight comes from a population it is not discussing.

+     State services commence rollout no later than 1 October 2026, at scale from 1 January 2028, with NDIS access changes commencing 1 January 2028 and requiring amendment of the *National Disability Insurance Scheme Act 2013* (Cth).

 [^l]: I am describing how the requirement operates rather than quoting a published rule.
 What the scheme asks for is evidence of a permanent impairment and its functional impact, provided by a treating professional, and in practice that is discharged by supplying the diagnostic report - a single document containing everything described above, none of it separable from the rest.
 Requirements vary by pathway and by assessor, and I would not claim a summary is never accepted anywhere.
 What I am confident of is the direction.
 The path of least resistance is to hand over the whole report, because assembling anything narrower means going back to a clinician, paying again and waiting again.
 So the privacy cost is not imposed by a rule.
 It is produced by the cost of avoiding it - which is a different thing, and much harder to complain about.

 [^m]: Quotations from participants are the pseudonymised extracts published in the paper, and I have kept the authors' capitalisation of "Autistic" inside quoted material while using lower case in my own prose, as elsewhere on this site.
 The study reports that it did not collect systematic data on when participants recognised or received their diagnoses, so my observation that several pursued assessment after becoming parents follows the authors' own characterisation of the narratives rather than a counted figure.
 The claim that no peer-reviewed study of autistic fathers' parenting existed before this one is the authors' statement of the position, supported by their citation of recent systematic reviews; I have not independently replicated that search.